 Students are encouraged to attend all Zoom and In-Person sessions.
 The attendance policy is in place to incentive students to attend class.
-Attending nine out of ten Zoom sessions results in full credit.
+Attending 8 out of 9 weekly Zoom sessions results in full credit.
 All In-Person sessions are required for full credit, unless excused beforehand.
-In the event that you need to miss more than one session, please contact the instructor.
+If you need to miss more than one session, please contact the instructor.
+Each weekly Zoom session is 1 point, and each In-Person session is 2 points.
+Attendance is a total of 19 points c) Quizzes d) Final Exam

-c) Quizzes

-A Quiz will be administered during every In-Person (every other Saturday) session.
+A Quiz will be administered during every In-Person (every other Saturday) session (with exception to the first in-person meeting).
 It will cover the material discussed in the prior two Zoom sessions leading up to it.
 Further details of the quiz (length, format, etc) will be discussed during the first class Zoom meeting.